IvanGael/IvanGael/README.md

 <h4>I'm Software Engineer and I have a lot of interest in the following topics :</h4>

 - Web/Mobile
-- Machine Learning and Computer Vision
+- Machine Learning, Deep Learning and Computer Vision

 <p align="left">
   <a href="https://skillicons.dev">